 \begin{definition} A \emph{T-G invariant} is a function $f$ defined on the class of matroids that satisfies the following three properties: \makeatletter \namedlabel#1#2{\begingroup #2 \@currentlabel{#2} \phantomsection \endgroup } \makeatother \begin{description} \item[\namedlabel{tg1}{{\rm (TG1)}}] For any pair of equivalent matroids, we have $f(M)=f(M')$. \item[\namedlabel{tg2}{{\rm (TG2)}}] If $e$ is a loop or an isthmus of $M$ then $f(M)=f(M(e))f(M-e)$. \item[\namedlabel{tg3}{{\rm (TG3)}}] For any atom $e$ that is neither a loop nor an isthmus in $M$, we have \end{description} \end{definition}

-In \cite[Theorem 6.2.2]{brylawski_oxley_1992} the Tutte polynomial is defined in terms of the T-G properties as follows. \begin{theorem}[Brylawski, 1972] The Tutte polynomial is the unique function $\tau$ from the class of matroids to the ring $\mathbb{Z}[x,y]$ satisfying the following properties: \begin{enumerate} \item $\tau(M(e))=x$ if $e$ is an isthmus, and $\tau(M(e))=y$ if $e$ is a loop, \item $\tau$ is a T-G invariant. \end{enumerate} \end{theorem}
+In \cite[Theorem 6.2.2]{brylawski_oxley_1992} the Tutte polynomial is defined in terms of the T-G invariant properties as follows. \begin{theorem}[Brylawski, 1972] The Tutte polynomial is the unique function $\tau$ from the class of matroids to the ring $\mathbb{Z}[x,y]$ satisfying the following properties: \begin{enumerate} \item $\tau(M(e))=x$ if $e$ is independent, and $\tau(M(e))=y$ if $e$ is a loop, \item $\tau$ is a T-G invariant. \end{enumerate} \end{theorem}

-We will define a notion of such invariance in the more general setting of this paper and will show later that we recover the original T-G invariance for matroids by letting $q\rightarrow1$.
+We will define a notion of such invariants in the more general setting of this paper and will show later that we recover the original T-G invariants for matroids by letting $q\rightarrow1$.

-Recall that if $M$ is not prime-free, by Lemma \ref{lem:disjoint_Tutte_minors} there then exists an atom $e \in \mL$ such that every coloop of $M$ is contained in $[e,\one]$ and every loop of $M$ is contained in $[\zero,e^c]$, which extends to a partition of the form $\mS(e)$.
+Recall that if $M$ is not prime-free, by Lemma \ref{lem:disjoint_Tutte_minors} there then exists an atom $e \in \mL$ such that every coloop of $M$ is contained in $[e,\one]$ and every loop of $M$ is contained in $[\zero,e^c]$, which extends to a partition of the form $\mathcal{P}(e)$.

 \begin{notation} We let $\M$ denote either the class of all $q$-matroids or the class of all matroids. \end{notation}